-With good preparation the grants process can run very smoothly - be sure to contact us as soon as you identify a potential funding source or have an idea for a proposal.
+With good preparation the grants process can run very smoothly - be sure to complete the Proposal Submission Request form as soon as you identify a potential funding source or have an idea for a proposal.

 Our grants assistance service aims to be comprehensive.
 We will:

 - Help prepare your draft budget, Cayuse SP record, financial conflict of interest forms and all other internal UC Merced documentation;

 - Liaise with the Sponsored Projects Office, Research Development Services and your School to ensure a coordinated effort;

 - Liaise with on- and off-campus (e.g. sub-award recipient) collaborators;

 - Compile and prepare your application for Cayuse 424 (NIH applications), Fastlane, Research.gov, Proposal Central or other system as appropriate;